-Prognosis for disease outcome by means of preoperative low NLR for patients is the most favorable when tumors characterized by low density of CAAs. (p<0.05).
-When tumor have high density of CAAs medians follow-up time don´t differ significantly according to values of NLR but risk of dying is significantly high as compared with patients having low density of CAAs (p<0.05).
+Prognosis for GC disease outcome by means of preoperative low NLR for patients is the most favorable when tumors are characterized by low density of CAAs. (p<0.05).
+When tumors have high density of CAAs, median survival rates are higher when compared with patients having low density of CAAs (p<0.05).

 Table 2.
 Association of preoperative prognostic values of NLR with density of CAAs in tumors according to BMI of GC patients.
 Survival of GC patients.